Built by us, used by us

 Every product lives in its own Thicket project.
 Roadmap items, bugs, feature requests, and documentation all have a home.
 Instead of context-switching between tools, everything stays in one workspace.

-The real shift came with Grove boards.
+The real shift came with card tables.
 Seven daily pipelines — deployment monitoring, support triage, content review, bug intake, release staging, infrastructure checks, and metrics review — run as recurring workflows.
-Each morning starts with a clear picture of what needs attention across all three products.
+Each morning starts with a clear picture of what needs attention across both products.
 Cards move through stages throughout the day, and by evening, the boards show exactly what got done and what carries over.

 The outcome